djeada/Linux-Notes/notes/dwm.md

 - **DWM man page:** For a more in-depth understanding of DWM and its functionalities, you should consider consulting the DWM man page.
 It can be accessed in your terminal by running the command `man dwm`.

 - **DWM Config Archive:** The DWM Config Archive is a collection of user-submitted `config.h` files.
 It's a treasure trove of interesting and varied configurations.
 Exploring these files can provide you with new ideas for your own DWM setup or even a ready-to-use configuration that suits your needs.
 Check it out at [https://dwm.suckless.org/customisation/](https://dwm.suckless.org/customisation/).

-Remember, one of DWM's main selling points is its simplicity and flexibility.
-However, this also means that it anticipates its users to be comfortable with diving into and manipulating C source code.
-Happy tinkering!